rebe/iwillsaveearth/front/landingpage/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## MUI
+We use MUI material styles for more modern styleset

+(it has issues with REACT18 so installed with) npm install @mui/material @emotion/react @emotion/styled --legacy-peer-deps npm install @mui/icons-material --legacy-peer-deps